-Modern applications commonly consist of 90% open source software (OSS) dependencies, exposing your code to potential hidden security vulnerabilities and even expensive and complex license compliance issues.
+Today’s applications commonly consist of up to 90% open source software (OSS) dependencies, exposing your code to potential hidden security vulnerabilities and even expensive and complex license compliance issues.
 Neither of these problems are desirable outcomes for any company to deal with.

 Ensuring license compliance in OSS dependencies is a growing concern for legal teams and CEOs alike.
 No one wants to be on the receiving end of a failed audit, or an expensive Intellectual Property or license infringement case.
-Knowing what OSS is being used, by who and in which builds and production releases is of primary concern.
+Knowing what OSS is being used, by who, and in which builds and production releases are of primary concern.

-We are all painfully aware of the cost of security breaches.
-You only have to think back to the recent SolarWinds breach, or further back to the notorious Equifax hack, which cost them billions in time, effort and settlements.
+We are all painfully aware of the cost of security breaches, you only have to think back a short time to the recent Log4j vulnerability incident or the SolarWinds breach, or a little further back to the notorious Equifax hack, which cost them Billions.
 Not only that, there is also the risk of being out of compliance with software licenses, which can land you in a complex and expensive intellectual property battle.
-Not to mention that you could be subject to an audit of your software – and a failed audit can be subject to steep fines, depending on the industry you’re in.
+Not to mention that you could be subject to an audit of your software and a failed audit can be subject to steep fines, depending on the industry you’re in.

-User access is also a major concern for DevOps teams as you roll out the JFrog Platform across new users, teams and sites.
-With the Security Pack, you can connect to other identity management tools you use like Active Directory, Okta, and others to automatically manage the onboarding, off-boarding and changing permissions of users.
+User access and security is also a major concern for DevOps teams as you roll out the JFrog Platform across new users, teams, and sites.
+With the Security Pack, you can connect to other identity management tools you use like Active Directory, Okta, and others to automatically manage the onboarding, off-boarding, and changing permissions of users.

 You can also integrate with Hashicorp Vault to enable easy secrets management for things like signing keys, which can be stored in a centralized vault and then accessed by the platform when needed, without having to upload them.